Luxembourg: Labour Regulation

 - the supervision of collective agreements

 - the oversight of wages, hours of work and holidays

 - the monitoring of the election of employee representatives, including adjudication on complaints of irregularities, for the whole area of working conditions including health and safety in those establishments employing more than 15 people

 - the accreditation of certifying bodies under various Article 100A directives

 - the production of standards as the competent standards making body for Luxembourg.

-- to enter any place of work at any time of day or night without giving prior notice
+- Enter any place of work at any time of day or night without giving prior notice

-- to enter during day-time any premises which can reasonably be assumed to be a place of work
+- In daytime, enter any premises which can reasonably be assumed to be a place of work

-- to carry out any examination, inspection or enquiry necessary to establish compliance or alternatively non compliance with the law
+- Carry out any examination, inspection or enquiry necessary to establish compliance or otherwise with the law

-- to question any employer or employee and to require them to make a written statement of the matters on which they are questioned
+- Question any employer or employee and require them to make a written statement of the matters on which they are questioned

-- to require the production of any book, register, file or document relating to working conditions
+- Demand the provision of any book, register, file or document relating to working conditions.

-- to require notices to be displayed in accordance with the relevant legislation.
+- Require notices to be displayed in accordance with the relevant legislation.